Azure/deployment-stacks/README.md

 The `2022-08-01-preview` private preview API version has the following limitations:

-- We don't recommended using deployment stacks in production environments because the service is still in preview.
-Therefore, you should expect breaking changes in future releases.

-- Resource group delete currently bypasses deny assignments.
+- Resource group delete currently bypasses deny assignments

 - Implicitly created resources aren't managed by the stack (therefore, no deny assignments or cleanup is possible)

-- `Whatif` isn't available in the private preview. `Whatif` allows you to evaluate changes before actually submitting the deployment to ARM.
+- `Whatif` isn't available in the private preview. `Whatif` allows you to evaluate changes before actually submitting the deployment to ARM
+- Management group scoped deployment stacks can only deploy the template to the subscription scope

 ## Contributing